-After the passage of the Civil Rights Act of 1875, Congress enacted no further civil rights legislation for more than 80 years.
-The difficulty passing the weakened legislation indicated that the Radical Republicans’ idealistic experiment had come to an end.
+Yet it was an important marker in the history of civil rights legislation.
+Debating the Civil Rights Act of 1875, African-American lawmakers for the first time stood on the House Floor, as Members of Congress, and defended the rights of millions of African Americans.
+But the bill’s passage in weakened form also laid bare the precipitous decline of Radical Republican power in Congress and signaled that their idealistic experiment had come to an end.
 Moreover, though Republicans made gains in the House in the 1876 elections, the political battle that erupted over disputed presidential returns (and its resolution) effectively ended Reconstruction.

-The 1876 presidential contest between Republican candidate Rutherford Hayes and Democratic candidate Samuel Tilden caused an electoral crisis when South Carolina, Florida, and Louisiana submitted a set of electoral votes for each candidate.
+The 1876 presidential contest between Republican candidate Rutherford B. Hayes and Democratic candidate Samuel Tilden caused an electoral crisis when South Carolina, Florida, and Louisiana submitted a set of electoral votes for each candidate.
 On January 29, 1877, the House adopted an independent 15-member Electoral Commission consisting of Representatives, Senators, and Supreme Court Justices to investigate the disputed electoral returns.
-The six black Representatives who served in the House during the discussion of the disputed election—three from two of the contested states—were among the minority opposing the establishment of the Electoral Commission.
-John Lynch made two speeches opposing the commission and later observed in his autobiography that the office of the presidency was too important to be placed in “a game or scheme of luck and chance.”122Joseph Rainey noted the constitutional quandary of establishing the commission, since the framers had never contemplated such a mechanism.
-“Once permit the Constitution to be made a mere piece of pottery to fashion as party exigencies seem to demand,” he warned his colleagues, “and in that moment we are cut adrift from safe moorings and carried beyond rescue upon tossing billows of the political sea.”123
+The six black Representatives who served in the House during the discussion of the disputed election—including three from two of the contested states—were among the minority opposing the establishment of the Electoral Commission.
+John Lynch made two speeches opposing the commission and later observed in his autobiography that the office of the presidency was too important to be placed in “a game or scheme of luck and chance.”145 Joseph Rainey noted the constitutional quandary of establishing the commission, since the framers had never contemplated such a mechanism.
+“Once permit the Constitution to be made a mere piece of pottery to fashion as party exigencies seem to demand,” he warned his colleagues, “and that moment we are cut adrift from safe moorings and carried beyond rescue upon tossing billows of the political sea.”146

 African-American politicians examined anew their loyalty to the Republican Party.
 From his home in Macon, Georgia, Jefferson Long began encouraging black voters to vote for Independent Democrats if Republican candidates proved unsatisfactory.
-Long himself campaigned for several Independent candidates in the 1870s and 1880s.127Robert De Large noted during his congressional service, “I hold that my race has always been Republican for necessity only.”128 After leaving Congress, he and fellow South Carolinians Richard Cain and Alonzo Ransier allied with Martin Delany—a disillusioned former Republican who had abandoned the party for the Democrats and talked of a third party for African Americans in the South.151
+Long himself campaigned for several independent candidates in the 1870s and 1880s.150Robert De Large, who served in the House from 1871 to 1873, noted during his congressional service, “I hold that my race has always been Republican for necessity only.”
+After leaving Congress, he and fellow South Carolinians Richard Cain and Alonzo Ransier allied with Martin Delany—a disillusioned former Republican who had abandoned the party for the Democrats and talked of a third party for African Americans in the South.151

-122Lynch, Reminiscences of an Active Life: The Autobiography of John Roy Lynch: 195.
+145Lynch, Reminiscences of an Active Life: 195.

-123Congressional Record, Appendix, 44th Cong., 2nd sess.
+146Congressional Record, Appendix, 44th Cong., 2nd sess.
 (25 January 1877): A60.

-124Congressional Record, House, 44th Cong., 2nd sess.
+147Congressional Record, House, 44th Cong., 2nd sess.
 (28 February 1877): 2019–2020.

-125Lynch, Reminiscences of an Active Life: The Autobiography of John Roy Lynch: 201.
+148Lynch, Reminiscences of an Active Life: 201.

-126C.
-Vann Woodward, The Strange Career of Jim Crow (New York: Oxford University Press, 1955; reprint 2002): 29.
+149C.
+Vann Woodward, The Strange Career of Jim Crow (1955; repr., New York: Oxford University Press, 2002): 29.

-127John M. Matthews, “Long, Jefferson Franklin,” ANB 13 (New York: Oxford University Press, 1999): 875–876.
+150John M. Matthews, “Long, Jefferson Franklin,” American National Biography 13 (New York: Oxford University Press, 1999): 875–876.

-128Quoted in Timothy P. McCarthy, “DeLarge, Robert Carlos,” ANB 6: 383–384; Joel Williamson, After Slavery: 359.
+151Quoted in Timothy P. McCarthy, “DeLarge, Robert Carlos,” American National Biography 6 (New York: Oxford University Press, 1999): 383–384; Joel Williamson, After Slavery: 359.

-129For more information, see Slaughterhouse Cases 83 U.S. 36 (1873), United States v.
-Cruikshank 92 U.S. 542 (1876), United States v.
-Reese 92 U.S. 214 (1876), United States v.
-Harris 106 U.S. 629 (1883), and Civil Rights Cases 109 U.S. 3 (1883).
+152For more information, see Slaughterhouse Cases, 83 U.S. 36 (1873); United States v.
+Cruikshank, 92 U.S. 542 (1876); United States v.
+Reese, 92 U.S. 214 (1876), United States v.
+Harris, 106 U.S. 629 (1883); and Civil Rights Cases, 109 U.S. 3 (1883).
 The various cases are discussed in detail in Kermit L. Hall, ed., The Oxford Companion to the Supreme Court of the United States (New York: Oxford University Press, 2002).